Call Us

 • Diminished or increased appetite, leading to weight changes

-• Visiting multiple doctors for the same condition, to try and obtain multiple prescriptions
+• Visiting multiple doctors for the same condition to try to obtain multiple prescriptions

 • Ordering prescription medication over the internet